kleros/cross-chain-realitio-proxy/contracts/README.md

 ```

 The following env vars are required:
-- `PRIVATE_KEY`: the private key of the deployer account used for xDAI, Sokol and Kovan.
+- `PRIVATE_KEY`: the private key of the deployer account used for Gnosis, Chiado and Sepolia.
 - `MAINNET_PRIVATE_KEY`: the private key of the deployer account used for Mainnet.
 - `INFURA_API_KEY`: the API key for infura.